-Due to this reasonably good fit as well as analytical tractability, we use the constant relative risk aversion model to estimate our risk parameters in the two control treatments with known distributions.
-In contrast to Chen and Plott (1998), we make the simplifying assumption that, within the same treatment, the risk parameter is common and known across individuals.
+We make the simplifying assumption that, within the same treatment, the risk parameter is common and known across individuals.
 Allowing heterogeneous risk parameters across individuals would clearly fit the data better.
-However, the approach used by Chen and Plott (1998) comes with some costs: since it is not possible to get closed form solutions for the bidding function, one has to resort to the computational approach, which requires making ad hoc assumptions about the distribution of risk parameters in the population as well as about independence across individuals and rounds within the same session.
+However, one has to resort to the computational approach, which requires making ad hoc assumptions about the distribution of risk parameters in the population as well as about independence across individuals and rounds within the same session.
 Since our main goal is to separate the effects of risk from ambiguity, we assume symmetric bidders to get closed form solutions without distributional assumptions.
 Moreover, we believe that the main conclusions would remain unchanged even with heterogeneity.
 Thus, we estimate the following econometric model: